dbayardAWS/kinesis-labs/lab1/README.md

 ![screenshot](images/read1.png)

-* Find the my_stream_name parameter in the readStream.py code and append your initials to the Stream name (to match the name of the kinesis input stream you created with the "aws kinesis create-stream" command above).
+* Find the my_stream_name parameter in the readStream.py code and append your initials to the Stream name (do this as well for the commented out line).

 Note: at this point, the my_stream_name should be set to the ExampleInputStream[Initials].
 In a later exercise, we will point this consumer to the ExampleOutputStream but not yet.